Connectivity constrains quantum codes: Background and Notation

 \subsection{Linear treewidth, separation, and expansion}

-The notion of graph expansion has already found applications in analyzing the structure of quantum codes, and it is natural to ask how the treewidth and how the separability relates to the expansion.
+Another commonly used notion of connectivity is that of expansion, which has already found applications in analyzing the structure of quantum codes \cite{fawzi2018efficient}.
+Further expander graphs are an essential tool in classical error correction \cite{sipser1994expander,zemor2001expander}.
+It is then natural to ask how the treewidth, the separability, and our results in general, relate to the expansion of a graph.

 The vertex expansion of a graph is generally defined through its Cheeger constant.

 \begin{definition} For any graph $G$ on $n$ vertices, we define its Cheeger constant $h(G)$ as

 \end{definition}